Nickel Plate Road 587

 Nickel Plate Road 587 is a preserved H-6o class "USRA Light Mikado" type steam locomotive built by the Baldwin Locomotive Works (BLW) for the Lake Erie and Western Railroad (LE&W) as its No. 5541.
-In 1923, the LE&W was merged into the New York, Chicago and St. Louis Railroad (NYC&St.L), commonly referred to as the "Nickel Plate Road", and allocated 587 as its new number in 1924.
+In 1923, the LE&W was merged into the New York, Chicago and St. Louis Railroad (NYC&St.L), commonly referred to as the "Nickel Plate Road", and allocated No. 587 as its new number in 1924.

 Following a lengthy service career with the LE&W and the Nickel Plate, the locomotive was retired to Broad Ripple Park in Indianapolis, Indiana, in the mid-1950s.
-In the 1980s, no. 587 was restored to operating condition and went on to operate public excursions for 11 years.
+In the 1980s, No. 587 was restored to operating condition and went on to operate public excursions for 11 years.

 From 2003 to 2018, the locomotive was being restored by the Indiana Transportation Museum (ITMZ) in Noblesville, Indiana.
 However, in 2018, the museum was being moved to Logansport, Indiana, forcing No. 587 to be stored in Ravenna, Kentucky by the Kentucky Steam Heritage Corp.
-Since its arrival in Kentucky, NKP 587 has been sold by the Indiana Transportation Museum to a private owner.
+Since its arrival in Kentucky, No. 587 has been sold by the Indiana Transportation Museum to a private owner.
 There are plans to continue the locomotive restoration, but if and when that will happen is unknown.
-It was listed on the National Register of Historic Places in 1984, but was delisted on November 15, 2021.
-In 2025, the locomotive was to be auctioned off due to unpaid storage fees, however the auction was withdrawn in favor of a settlement agreement with the locomotives former owner.
+It was listed on the National Register of Historic Places in 1984 but was delisted on November 15, 2021.
+In 2025, No. 587 was to be auctioned off due to unpaid storage fees, however the auction was withdrawn in favor of a settlement agreement with the locomotive's former owner.

 History

 Revenue service

 No. 587 was originally built for the Lake Erie & Western Railroad (LE&W) in September 1918 and originally numbered as 5541.
 LE&W was bought by Nickel Plate Road (NKP) in 1922, which spent the next two years consolidating and standardizing the locomotive number system.
 In 1924, LE&W 5541 was renumbered as NKP 587.
-Its cylinders were replaced with Lima Locomotive Works castings during a late 1943 overhaul.
+Its cylinders were replaced with Lima Locomotive Works (LLW) castings during a late 1943 overhaul.

-NKP No. 587 served on the NKP railroad for thirty-seven years on the route from Indianapolis to Michigan City.
+No. 587 served on the NKP for 37 years on the route from Indianapolis to Michigan City.
 The locomotive remained relatively unchanged from its original design, when it pulled its final revenue train in March 1955 and was officially retired from revenue service.